davejacobs/tgrep/README.md

 must load before the script can execute.
 A persistent JVM can solves this problem.
 To give you an indication of the actual run time of my script, I've included an "Elapsed time" tag after the script runs.

+For an evenly distributed ~4 GB file, on a MacBook air, this code takes about 150 ms to find 60 lines.